How to Grow Your Voice - Create a sustained tone when you sing

 The way you perform shouldn't be limited by your singing technique.
 No-one buys a ticket to see a one-trick pony.

-You might have a great imagination, and that’s great.
-BUT if that imagination doesn’t translate into your singing, you’re wasting everyone’s time.
+You may have a great imagination, but if that doesn’t translate into your singing, you’re wasting everyone’s time.

 With a good technique, you gain more options.
-You select depending on the appropriateness to the song you are performing.
+You select depending on the appropriateness to the song you're performing.